Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Over/under insights

-- Dallas and its opponent combined to score over 52 points, the current matchup's total, in eight of 16 games last year.
+- Last year, Dallas' games went over 52 points scored, its current matchup's point total, eight (out of 16) times.

-- Last year, five of Philadelphia's 16 matchups went over 52 total points scored.
+- Philadelphia played five games last season (31.2% of opportunities) in which the teams combined to score more than 52 points.

-- The average point total for Cowboys games last year was 3.1 less points than the total of 52 in this matchup.
+- The average point total in Cowboys games last year was 3.1 less points than the over/under of 52 in this matchup.

 - The average over/under in Eagles games in 2020 was 6.1 less points than the point total of 52 in this outing.